AdminLTE-pelican/adminlte-pelican.github.io/README.md

 # AdminLTE-pelican

 This is a simplified pelican port of the bootstrap theme [AdminLTE](https://github.com/ColorlibHQ/AdminLTE/).
-Currently under construction.
+Currently under construction and looking for contributors and collaborators.